jfbrennan/retchful/README.md

 # futch
 Futch is a [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) client for RESTful services.
-Futch offers a more meaningful API, handles all the JSON stuff, sets sensible defaults, and is less than half a kb.
+Futch offers a more meaningful API, handles all the gotchas and JSON stuff, sets sensible defaults, and is less than half a kb.
 In short, it makes ajax great again ;)

 ## API